donejs/donejs/docs/guide.md

 ### Setting up Divshot

-Create a free Divshot account and create a new app in the control panel.
+Create a free Divshot account and a new app in the control panel.
 Then install the CLI via

 ```
 npm install -g divshot-cli